Artwork by Kalok Ng

 As we grew into children, we realised that we were separate from our mother, and we developed a sense of self.
-If our home environment was neglectful, rejecting or abusive, we may have come to the conclusion that we were not worthy of love.
-If our home was safe and warm, we may have come to the conclusion that we were worthy of love.
-This relationship dictated our attachment style to our parents and our image about ourself.
+If our home environment was neglectful, rejecting or abusive, we might have come to the conclusion that we were not worthy of love.
+If our home was safe and warm, we might have come to the conclusion that we were worthy of love.
+This relationship decided our attachment style to our parents and our image about ourself.
 We may have had an avoidant attachment style to one of our caretakers if they were too rejecting, abusive or if they were overbearing.
-We may have had an anxious attachment anxious style to one of our parents if they were neglectful or abusive.
-As we matured and formed other relationships, we formed different attachment patterns to different individuals.
+We might have had an anxious attachment anxious style to one of our parents if they were neglectful or abusive.
+As we matured and formed other relationships, we formed different attachment patterns to different people.

 An anxious attachment to a person is the idea that, “I am not worthy of love, but the other person is worthy of love.”
 This is the feeling that you want to become intimate or psychologically close to this other person, but you believe that they do not want to be close to you.
 You might be anxious about the other person abandoning you.

 Secure attachment is the idea that, “I am worthy of love, and you are worthy of love.”
 Ideally, both people in the relationship have a secure attachment to each other.
 When the attachment is secure, communication and growth can happen.
 Both partners feel safe and secure within the relationship.

 If we are insecure about our worthiness of love, we may become vulnerable to the influences of the media and society that may heighten our sensitivities to rejection and failure.
 This, in turn, may harm our relationships, continuing the belief that we are not loveable.
 Certain steps can help us to break this pattern.